treyhunner/treyhunner.github.com/source/_posts/2020-01-07-functions-can-be-passed-around.markdown

 range(0, 10)
 ```

-Since functions can be referred to like any other object, we can point a variable to them:
+Since we can refer to functions like any other object, we can point a variable to a function:

 ```pycon
 >>> numbers = [2, 1, 3, 4, 7, 11, 18, 29]